Singapore Airshow to feature aerial displays and the international debut of China's C919

 U.S. aircraft manufacturer Boeing will not be featuring any passenger jets at the show.
 The firm is under scrutiny after a midflight blowout of a fuselage panel on one of its 737 Max 9 jets last month.

-This year’s airshow is also expected to spotlight sustainable aviation, with Airbus using sustainable aviation fuel for the A350-1000 aircraft in its aerial display.
+This year’s airshow is also expected to spotlight sustainable aviation, with Airbus using a blend of sustainable aviation fuel made of feedstock from cooking oil and tallow, together with conventional jet fuel for the A350-1000 aircraft in its aerial display.

 Hyundai’s U.S.-based Supernal unit, which specializes in advanced mobility aircraft such as air taxis, is also an exhibitor in this year’s airshow.